Mining in Mongolia: Economic impact on domestic supply chain

+via private and public investments and total consumption in Mongolia.
+Mongolian companies provided goods and services that accounted for more than 90% of the mining sector's procurement and more than one-third of total sales in the mining industry, on average, between 2016 and 2020.
+However, most goods supplied by local vendors were imported rather than domestically sourced.
+Key procurement categories included machinery and equipment, vehicles, spare parts, fuel, lubricants, industrial inputs, supply materials, food and catering, and services.
+Mongolia lacks a competitive advantage in supplying capital inputs locally, as machinery, equipment, industrial inputs, spare parts, vehicles, and fuel are predominantly imported.
+Most goods and services procured by mining companies were either imported by local vendors or supplied directly by foreign economic entities and the contribution of local manufacturers to mining procurement is insignificant in terms of quantity.

 Economic incentives to people

 Initially, under the Human and Development Fund generated by mining operations, outright cash was distributed to the people.
 The future plans drawn by the government envisages coverage of health insurance to people, provided free public housing and free education.
 Under the Erdenes Tavan Tolgoi (ETT) a state enterprise, every citizen shall get 536 shares as an investment in the mining work.

 Environmental mitigation measures

 Addressing the environmental concerns raised by the people it is now proposed to build permanent tarred roads to avoid dust.
 Water extraction will be done from fossil aquifers, which will be treated for removing salinity and used for mining operations and not from lakes and water holes.
 Water shall be recycled and not let out to flow.
 Special under passages for animals to cross shall be built wherever required.

 Taxation

 In 2006 Mongolia implemented a 68% windfall tax, which was the world's highest.
 The tax was based on profits made by mining companies on copper and gold sales above $2,600 per ton and $850 per ounce respectively.
 The tax was repealed in 2009 and phased out over the next two years.